dpriskorn/ItemSubjector/README.md

 scientists find each others work.
 Wikipedia and Scholia can fill that gap but we need good tooling to curate the millions of items.

+# Caveat
+This type of matching that ONLY takes the label and not the underlying structured data into account is SUBOPTIMAL.
+You are very welcome to suggest or contribute improvements so we can improve the tool to help you make better edits.

 # Features
 This tool has the following features:
 * Adding a list of manually supplied main subjects to a few selected subgraphs